MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Select **Execute Query**.

-1. The query should fail with the error **The order by query does not have a corresponding composite index that it can be served from.**.
+1. The query should fail with the error **The order by query does not have a corresponding composite index that it can be served from**.

 1. In the **Data Explorer**, expand the **cosmicworks** database node, expand the **products** container node, and then select **Settings**.